darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** **More data** and **simpler models** are the most effective ways to reduce variance and improve generalization.

-**10. Below are a list of potential advantages and disadvantages of stochastic gradient descent(SGD).
+**Problem 10.
+Below are a list of potential advantages and disadvantages of stochastic gradient descent(SGD).
 Select all that are true regarding SGD.**

 **Advantages:**
 *   (a) SGD is more memory-efficient because it takes a smaller number of samples at a time compared to classical gradient descent which takes the entire dataset into weight update